Gur512/tutorial-project/README.md

-# Tutorial: How the Image Gallery Animation Website Works
+# Tutorial: How the Animation On Images and Buttons Works

 This project demonstrates a modern approach to web design by combining **CSS animations**, **JavaScript interactivity**, and a **responsive layout**.
 Below is a step-by-step explanation of the key features and how they were implemented.

 ---
 ## Check out the live demo :computer:

-You can check out the live demo of the project [here](https://github.com/Gur512/tutorial-project.git).
+You can check out the live demo of the project [here](https://gur512.github.io/tutorial-project/).

 ---